Vasil Eshcoff

 Vasil Kozma Eshcoff was an emigrant from Ottoman Macedonia, known as a pioneer of the Coney Island hot dog in Fort Wayne, Indiana.
 He was also briefly the second president of the Macedonian Patriotic Organization.

 Biography

 Vasil Eshcoff was born in 1882 in the Kostur village of Visheni, then in the Ottoman Empire.
-In 1910 he emigrated to Fort Wayne, Indiana, USA, where he was involved in the work of the local Macedonian-Bulgarian society, founded on November 21, 1921 by settlers from Kostur region.
+In 1910 he emigrated to Fort Wayne, Indiana, US, where he was involved in the work of the local Macedonian-Bulgarian society, founded on November 21, 1921, by settlers from Kostur region.
 They initiated the establishment of the pro-Bulgarian Macedonian Political Organization in Fort Wayne on October 2, 1922.